7 Ways To Put More Money Toward Student Loan Payments

 Creating Your Own Bonus Money

-You may want to consider switching to an account like SoFi Money®.
-You’ll have the flexibility of a cash management account that has no account fees.
+You may want to consider switching to an account like SoFi Checking and Savings®.
+You’ll have the flexibility of a checking and savings account that has no account fees.

 You could also use that account or an account like it to create an emergency fund that will help keep you on track with your student loan payments, and other bills, when unexpected expenses come up.
-Using the SoFi Money® app also can help you keep an eye on your spending and saving.
+Using the SoFi Checking and Savings® app also can help you keep an eye on your spending and saving.

 Cutting Your Expenses